COMPUTER SCIENCE

 OBJECT-ORIENTED DESIGN AND MODELING

 Most of the programming languages and software now use object-oriented concepts.
 Although it is a natural way to model the reality, object-orientation is difficult to master when you want to clearly model a complex system or smartly design software.
-Here are documents on this site concerning object-orientation.

 • Chapter of my PhD thesis (in French), it presents in details the main concepts of object-orientation, discussing specifically about the advantages and drawbacks of each in terms of efficiency and reusability.